Spanky McFarland: Later years

-In 1952, at age 24, McFarland joined the United States Air Force.
+In 1952, at age 24, McFarland joined the U.S. Air Force.
 Upon his return to civilian life, indelibly typecast in the public's mind as "Spanky" from Our Gang, he found himself unable to find work in show business.
 He took less glamorous jobs, including work at a soft drink plant, a hamburger stand, and a popsicle factory.
 In the mid-1950s, when the Our Gang comedies were syndicated on television as The Little Rascals, McFarland hosted an afternoon children's show, The Spanky Show, on KOTV television in Tulsa, Oklahoma.
 The show included a studio audience and appearances by other celebrities such as James Arness.
 Little Rascals shorts were also shown.
 Station executives prevented McFarland from developing and expanding the show's format, and by 1960 McFarland had quit the show.

 After that stint, he continued at odd jobs: selling wine, operating a restaurant and night club, and selling appliances, electronics, and furniture.
 He was selling for Philco-Ford Corporation, where he advanced to national sales training director.
 During this time, McFarland continued to make personal appearances and cameo roles in films and television, including an appearance on The Mike Douglas Show with Darla Hood and William "Buckwheat" Thomas.

-As general manager, McFarland helped launch the classic movie channel The Nostalgia Channel in 1985.
+In 1985, as general manager, McFarland helped launch the classic movie channel The Nostalgia Channel.
 During the 1990s, after his self-described "semi-retirement", Spanky lent his name and celebrity to help raise money for charities, primarily by participating in golf tournaments.
 Spanky also had his own namesake charity golf classic for 16 years, held in Marion, Indiana.
 He also traveled the country doing speaking engagements and lectures about his movie roles and his days in the Our Gang.
 His final television appearance was in 1993, playing himself in the cold open of the Cheers episode "Woody Gets An Election".

 In January 1994, McFarland posthumously joined fellow alumnus Jackie Cooper to become one of only two Our Gang members to receive a star on Hollywood's Walk of Fame.

 Death

-McFarland died in his home of "a heart attack or an aneurysm"; his remains were cremated shortly thereafter.
+McFarland died of "a heart attack or an aneurysm" at his home; his remains were cremated shortly thereafter.
 A cenotaph for McFarland to be placed at the Texas State Cemetery in Austin, Texas, has been approved, but according to the cemetery's website, has yet to be installed.